Villages in Hertfordshire: 10 pretty places to visit

 Visit: Continue your dreamy journey in history with a visit to the vintage themed Westmill Tea Room for home baked cakes and scones with tea.

-Eat at: The Sword Inn Hand is a 14th century pub serving seasonally changing dishes and “perfect” (according to some customers) signature roasts.
+Eat at: The Sword Inn Hand is a 14th century pub serving seasonally changing dishes and, according to some customers, "perfect" signature roasts.

 The high street in Standon is complete with an old, red brick post office, red phone box, ornate street lamps, cosy cottages, country pub and a village church.

 Standon Calling is a contemporary music festival that takes place each year near the village.
-The 2018 line up features acts including Paloma Faith, George Ezra, Bryan Ferry, Goldfrapp and Black Rebel Motorcycle Club, among many others!
+Past acts have included Paloma Faith, George Ezra, Bryan Ferry, Goldfrapp and Black Rebel Motorcycle Club, among many others - and tickets for the 2020 festival are already on sale!

 Visit: St Mary is the parish church containing the tomb of Sir Ralph Sadler, who had a long career in the royal service during Tudor times.